Q: Is the Ruqyah course accredited by any Sheikh?

 Q: Is it Haram to teach Ruqyah?
 This was never the Sunnah

-A: Correct, it was never the Sunnah to teach Ruqyah.
-In fact, many well known hadith state how the Sahabah knew of Ruqyah from sources other than Prophet Muhammad (SAW).
+A: Actually there’s a specific Hadith where the Prophet encourages the teaching of Ruqyah.
+Furthermore, many well known hadith state how the Sahabah knew of Ruqyah from sources other than Prophet Muhammad (SAW).
 For example, the famous hadith about the Sahabah using Al-Fatihah to cure a sting/bite in which the Prophet (SAW) himself asked the Sahabah “How did you know it was a Ruqyah?”.
 Of course, the Prophet (SAW) accepted that people have learned Ruqyah from even the days of Jahilliyah.
 All that the Prophet (SAW) did was to restrict Ruqyah to 2 things; 1.
 It does not contain Shirk.
 2 It helps your brother.

 Q: What’s all this about teaching Ruqyah combinations, that a certain verse has a certain power.
 Where’s your daleel (evidence)?